Pretrained Models#

 import matplotlib.pyplot as plt

-The module torchvision.models provides a simple way to instantiate predefined networks and download pre-trained weights.
-The API allows loading different pre-trained weights on the same model, keeps track of meta-data such as the classification labels, and includes the preprocessing transforms necessary to prepare the input data for the models.
-In the following, we will review the basic workflow for using pre-trained models.
+The torchvision.models API provides a simple way to instantiate predefined networks and download pretrained weights.
+The API allows loading different pretrained weights on the same model, keeps track of meta-data such as the classification labels, and includes the preprocessing transforms necessary to prepare the input data for the models.
+Keeping these pieces together prevents a common error, which is feeding an image to a model using preprocessing that does not match its training.

 Cache directory#

-TorchVision offers pre-trained weights for every provided architecture.
-Instancing a pre-trained model will download its weights from PyTorch Hub to a cache directory.
+The first time a weight set is requested, TorchVision downloads it to the PyTorch Hub cache.
+Later calls reuse the cached file.
 By default, this directory is set to <hub_dir>/checkpoints, where <hub_dir> is the directory returned by torch.hub.get_dir().
 Let’s check the cache directory on our system.

 Hub directory: /Users/giovanni/.cache/torch/hub